 There are exceptions to the list above, please check the Census website

 What is a Certificate of Origin?

 Basic information needed for the Certificate of Origin include a description of the goods, the origin of the goods, gross and net weight of goods, number of packages, mode of transportation, date and origin of shipment, and an address for the seller and buyer.
-A sample copy of the generic Certificate of Origin can be found on the US Department of Commerce’s website.
+A sample copy of the generic Certificate of Origin can be found on the US Customs and Border Protection website.

 How do I know what documentation is required for my shipment?

 What is the difference between the Schedule B codes (for exports) and the Harmonized Tariff Schedule (HTS) codes (for imports)?

 All of the imports and export codes used by the United States are based on the Harmonized Tariff System (HTS).
 The Harmonized Schedule (HS) is an international system used by the United States and most of our trading partners as the basis for reporting statistics as well as the collection of import duties.

 The HTS assigns 6-digit codes for general categories.
 Countries which use the HTS are allowed to define commodities at a more detailed level than 6-digits, but all definitions must be within that 6-digit framework.